scvalex/ltc/docs/final.md

 layer for Zope\footnote{\url{http://zope.org/}} and several associated content management systems widely used on the Internet.

-Since this is the most general approach, is also the approach LTc takes.
-We discuss the implications of this decision in detail in Section \ref{sec:strongly-typed}, but, roughly speaking, any Haskell value that can be serialized and diffed can be stored in LTc.
+Since this is the most general approach, it is also the approach LTc takes.
+We discuss the details of this decision in Section
+\ref{sec:strongly-typed}, but, roughly speaking, any Haskell value that can be serialized and diffed, can be stored in LTc.

 ## Consistency Guarantees